 Emergency standby generators can supply electricity to your home or business during a power outage.
 Operating a standby generator can be a lifesaver during a power outage, but only if it is properly installed and maintained.
-Understand the hazards, and familiarize yourself with these important safety precautions before you buy or begin to use one.
+Understand the hazards, and familiarize yourself with these important safety precautions before you purchase or begin to use one.

 There are two basic types of standby generators: